ITISFoundation/osparc-issues/release-notes/README.md

 1. ask developers to fill out the release drafts per product
 1. ensure NIH Staging is properly deployed
 1. inform App Team after the review when the deployment is ready for testing
-1. ensure all drafts have been converted before release
+1. ensure all drafts have been converted to a non draft form (including the rewording) before release

 ### 1. `review date`